zizc0de/nuxt-currency-conversion/README.md

 - Use page
 - Use component (until the smallest component is better)
 - Use state and props
-- Use event handling, emitted event
+- Use event handling and emitted event
+- etc with your creativity

 ## Resources
 - [Nuxt.js](https://nuxtjs.org/)